Nicholas Blain: Minimum conditions of employment

 The Western Australian Minimum Conditions of Employment Act 1993 introduced, for the first time in Australia, comprehensive statutory minimum conditions for public holidays, annual leave, bereavement leave and parental leave for all employees in the State.
 In 2002, the Act was amended by the Western Australian Labor Government to expand the range of such matters.

 In 2009, the Western Australian legislation was followed by the more comprehensive National Employment Standards in the Rudd Federal Labor Government's Fair Work Act.

 Secret ballots before strikes

 The Western Australian Liberal-National Government's compulsory secret ballots before strikes provisions commenced operation in 1997.
 They were followed by secret ballot proposals by the Howard Federal Government in 2000 and 2002, which finally took legislative effect in 2005.

 Judicial

 Blain was a Deputy President of the Australian Industrial Relations Commission (2001–08), with the rank and status of a Federal Court Judge.
 During this time, he conciliated, arbitrated or otherwise resolved some 1,600 industrial matters, none of which has been overturned on Appeal.

 In 2005, in recognition of his professional and human resources leadership experience, he was admitted as a Fellow of the Australian Human Resources Institute.

 Private practice

 Since 2008, Blain has been in private practice, advising employers, employees and organisations on workplace relations.

-Family

-Blain was born in Perth, Western Australia, where he resides with his wife, Danielle.
-They have one daughter, one son and 6 grandchildren.